 The Mechanical Design component of the program recognizes that today’s design tools differ from those of the past and offers students a program utilizing the latest 3-dimensional parametric modelers including “Solidworks.”
 Daily lectures teach the foundation of design principles.
 Then, students apply their knowledge to a curriculum-designed project that integrates real world applications.
 By the program’s completion, students are able to design a mechanical project, piece by piece, by creating 3D models of each component.
 The students will then assemble the parts and produce a “working drawing” of the model.
-The 3D model can then be emailed to a CNC (Computer Numerically Controlled) machine in our onsite manufacturing lab to be built as a prototype.
+The 3D model can then be sent to the 3D printing machine in our onsite manufacturing lab to be built as a prototype.
 This systematic approach walks the students through the entire experience of design from concept to prototype and introduces the different roles that are integral to product design.
 The Architectural Drafting component of the program prepares technical drawings for residential and commercial projects.
 Their drawings and models provide visual guidelines, details and specific dimensions for the construction industry.
 A major part of the curriculum uses the latest parametric 3D design software to produce drawing plans, elevation, sections, and details.
 The curriculum also includes architectural styles and history, structural theories, code research, sketching, presentation drawings, and model building.

 Sample Job Titles:

 * Architectural Drafter * Mechanical Drafter

 * CADD (Computer-Aided Design) Drafter * Civil Drafting Technician

 * 3D Printing Technician * Digital Manufacturing Technician

 Technical and Higher Education Majors: Architecture and related Services

 * Engineering Technology * Drafting and Design Technology

 * Civil Drafting * Civil Engineering